shenhuiying2017/azure-docs.es-es/articles/partner-appcelerator-mobile-services-javascript-backend-appcelerator-get-started-push.md

             }, 2500);
         }

-   	> [AZURE.NOTE] Este script retrasa el envío de la notificación para proporcionarle tiempo para cerrar la aplicación y recibir una notificación de inserción.
+   	> [AZURE.NOTE] This script delays sending the notification to give you time to close the app to receive a push notification.

 **Para Android:**

           function insert(item, user, request) {
             request.execute({